Really-Simple-Plugins/complianz-gdpr/readme.txt

 * Completely blocks third party cookies like Facebook, Google, Twitter
 * Youtube videos are shown without placing cookies
 * Generates a legally validated cookie policy
+* Detected cookie data is prefilled from the shipped cookie database, which is continually updated

 Complianz GDPR is on [GitHub](https://github.com/rlankhorst/complianz-gdpr) as well!